Variance Sum Rule for Entropy Production

 Finally, we apply the reduced-VSR to the challenging case of human red blood cells (RBCs) \cite{turlier2019unveiling}.
 RBCs metabolize glucose into ATP via the glycolytic pathway, producing the cell membrane's active flickering with a consequent entropy creation \cite{yoon2009flickering,betz2009atp,rodriguez2015direct,turlier2016equilibrium}.
 The RBC membrane is dynamically attached to the spectrin cortex via multiprotein complexes, which actively bind and unbind in the phosphorylation step of the glycolytic pathway \cite{byers1985visualization}.
 We have carried out experimental RBC measurements using three techniques (Fig.~\ref{fig:FIG4}).
-Two of them use optical tweezers (OT) in different setups: {\it i) mechanical stretching} of RBCs using beads non-specifically attached to the membrane (OT-stretching, Fig.~\ref{fig:FIG4}A); {\it ii) mechanical sensing} of a biotinylated RBC membrane using streptavidin functionalized beads \cite{turlier2016equilibrium} (OT-sensing, Fig.~\ref{fig:FIG4}B).
+Two of them use optical tweezers (OT) in different setups: {\it i) mechanical stretching} of RBCs using beads non-specifically attached to the membrane \tcr{with different optical trap stiffness} (OT-stretching, Fig.~\ref{fig:FIG4}A); {\it ii) mechanical sensing} of a biotinylated RBC membrane using streptavidin functionalized beads using data from \cite{turlier2016equilibrium} (OT-sensing, Fig.~\ref{fig:FIG4}B).
 The third technique measures cell contour fluctuations by membrane flickering segmentation tracking of free-standing RBCs using ultrafast optical microscopy (OM)~\cite{rodriguez2015direct,mell2018gradient} (Fig.~\ref{fig:FIG4}C).
 As a first observation, a single-layer active model \eqref{eq:ABP} with its ${\cal \tilde{S}}(t)$ in \eqref{eq:VSRABP} does not describe the experimental data.
 Instead, we consider a two-layer model with one hidden position variable for the active membrane-cortex interaction that is linearly coupled to the membrane outer layer $x$ (probe) (Sec.\ref{S7:RBCmodel}, Supp.
-Info.).
-The two-layer active model leads to a reduced-VSR of the form \eqref{eq:VSRABP} that fits the experimental data; the fitting procedure is described in Sec.\ref{S8:Fits}, Supp.
-Info.
-Some fits of the reduced-VSR are shown in Fig.~\ref{fig:FIG3}B,C, and residuals of the fits are shown in Fig.~\ref{fig:S2}B-F.
+Mat.).
+Similar active models have been proposed in the study of hair-cell bundle dynamics \cite{martin1999active,roldan2021quantifying,tucci2022modeling}.
+The two-layer active model leads to a reduced-VSR of the form \eqref{eq:VSRABP} that fits the experimental data; the fitting procedure is described in Sec.\ref{S8:Fits} and Sec.\ref{sec:fit_resuts}, Supp.
+Mat.
+Some fits of the reduced-VSR are shown in Fig.~\ref{fig:FIG3}B,C, and residuals of the fits are shown in Fig.\ref{fig:S2}B-F.